swift-server/guides/README.md

 The above command will run the build using the latest Swift 5.1 Docker image, utilizing bind mounts to the sources on your Mac.
 Apple publishes Docker images to Docker Hub.

 By default, SwiftPM will build a debug version of the application.
 Note that debug versions are not suitable for running in production as they are significantly slower.
-To build a release version of your app, with debug symbols, run `swift build -c release -Xswiftc -g`
+To build a release version of your app, run `swift build -c release`.

 Binary artifacts that could be deployed are be found under .build/x86_64-unknown-linux, or .build/x86_64-apple-macosx for macOS binaries.
+SwiftPM can show you the full binary path using `swift build --show-bin-path -c release`.

 ### Building for production